Merzasphor/MWSE/docs/source/events/mobileDeactivated.md

 # mobileDeactivated

 This event is called when a mobile object is deactivated.
-This includes NPCs, creatures and projectiles of any kind.
+This includes NPCs, creatures and projectiles, but not the player.
 Typically this happens when an actor dies, a creature gets unsummoned, a projectile collides with something or expires or when the player transitions from one cell to another, causing actors in previously visited cells to get deactivated.

 ```lua
 --- @param e mobileDeactivatedEventData